alpha-dragon-org/project-transfer/README.md

 ## Summary

 The $Alpha Dragon creators are seeking candidates to direct future development.
-Specifically data analysts and blockchain engineers who are interested in token analytics and developing a community.
+Specifically data analysts and blockchain engineers who are interested in token analytics and building a community.
 The codebase, project assets, and administration of the project token will be given to the incoming team.

 Assets include: